Wells Fargo Propel American Express® Card Review: 3x Points and a 0% Intro APR

 Why you can trust me

-No annual fee -- The card helps cut out-of-pocket costs with no annual fee.
+No annual fee -- The card won’t add to your out-of-pocket costs, because there’s no annual fee.

 What could be improved

 $25 minimum on select redemptions -- If you want to redeem your points for cash back or a gift card, you’ll need to have at least 2,500 points for a $25 redemption.
 There are other redemption options that don’t have this minimum, but it can be an inconvenience if you want to redeem a smaller amount for cash back or a gift card.

 Points aren’t transferable -- You can redeem your points towards travel at a rate of $0.01 per point.
 Wells Fargo doesn’t have any travel partners where you can transfer your points for award bookings, though, which means there’s no way you’ll be able to score a higher-value redemption.